strapi/strapi/docs/3.0.0-beta.x/concepts/webhooks.md

 ## What is a webhook

-A webhook is a way for an application to notify other applications that an event occured.
+A webhook is a way for an application to notify other applications that an event occurred.
 Using a webhook is a good way to tell third party providers to start some processing (CI, build, deployment...).

-The way a webhook works is by delivering informations to a receiving application through HTTP requests (typically POST requests).
+The way a webhook works is by delivering information to a receiving application through HTTP requests (typically POST requests).

 ## How to use